Learn how to play Starman on one acoustic guitar!

 | Bb Bbm | F D7 | Gm C |

-Following the Chorus theres an Instrumental section that goes like this:
+Following the chorus there’s an instrumental section which goes like this:

 | Bb | F | C | F | Bb | F | C |

-You get the strumming pattern as well as full TAB of what happens in the song when you take the full Intermediate Guitar Chords.
+You get the strumming pattern as well as full TAB of what happens in the song when you take the intermediate course.

-Bbadd#11 – This is a normal major chord with an added #11, you find it as an open E string.
+- Bbadd#11 – This is a normal major chord with an added #11 on the open E string.

-Fmaj7 – This is just an F chord with the maj7 added on the top, open E string.
+- Fmaj7 – This is just an F chord with the maj7 added on the top, again an open E string.

-C7 – This is dominant 7 version of the V chord.
+- C7 – This is the dom7 version of the V chord.

-D7 – This is a standard open position D chord which has been extended to a dominant 7.
+- D7 – This is a standard open position D chord which has been extended to a dom7.